-SECOND AMENDED AND SUPPLEMENTAL PETITION FOR DAMAGES
+THIRD AMENDED AND SUPPLEMENTAL PETITION FOR DAMAGES

-NOW INTO COURT, through undersigned counsel, come plaintiffs, Active Solutions, L.L.C. ("Active Solutions") and Southern Electronics Supply, Inc. ("Southern Electronics") (collectively, "Plaintiffs"), who respectfully file this Second Amended and Supplemental Petition for Damages by supplementing and amending their entire original Petition filed on April 20, 2007 and First Amended and Supplemental Petition filed on April 30, 2007, as follows:
+NOW INTO COURT, through undersigned counsel, come plaintiffs, Active Solutions, L.L.C. ("Active Solutions") and Southern Electronics Supply, Inc. ("Southern Electronics") (collectively, "Plaintiffs"), who respectfully file this Second Amended and Supplemental Petition for Damages by supplementing and amending their entire original Petition filed on April 20, 2007, the First Amended and Supplemental Petition filed on April 30, 2007 and the Second Amended and Supplemental Petition for Damages filed on October 3, 2007, as follows: